Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Key Takeaways

-• Blepharoplasty eyelid surgery is designed to remove excess skin and fat around the eyes, enhancing both appearance and functionality.
+- Blepharoplasty (eyelid surgery) is designed to remove excess skin and fat around the eyes

-• The procedure can be categorized into cosmetic and functional types, focusing on either aesthetic or medical issues that affect vision.
+- The procedure can be categorised into cosmetic and functional types, focusing on either aesthetic or medical issues that affect vision.

 Understanding Blepharoplasty

-Blepharoplasty eyelid surgery is a procedure designed to remove or reconfigure excess skin and fat tissue around the eyes, creating a more open appearance.
-Blepharoplasty not only focus on the aesthetics of the eyelids but also strengthens muscles and tendons, ensuring both functional and visual augmentation.
+Blepharoplasty, also known as eyelid surgery, is a procedure designed to remove or reconfigure excess skin and fat tissue around the eyes, resulting in a more open appearance.
+Blepharoplasty not only focuses on the aesthetics of the eyelids but also strengthens muscles and tendons, ensuring both functional and visual augmentation.

-Blepharoplasty can be categorized into cosmetic and functional types, each serving different purposes.
+Blepharoplasty can be categorised into two types: cosmetic and functional, each serving different purposes.
 Cosmetic blepharoplasty focuses on elevating the appearance of the eyelids, often to reverse a tired or aged look.
-This type of surgery is chosen by individuals who wish to elevate their facial aesthetics by removing excess upper eyelid skin, correcting languid eyebrows, and creating a more radiant appearance.
+This type of surgery is chosen by individuals who wish to elevate their facial aesthetics by removing excess upper eyelid skin and creating a more radiant appearance.

 Disclaimer: Operation performed by Dr Bernard Beldholm.
-Adult content, surgery has risks; individual results vary, seek 2nd opinion.
+Adult content: Surgery has risks; individual results vary.
+Seek a second opinion.
 Please see the full disclaimer.

 On the other hand, functional blepharoplasty focuses on medical issues that affect vision and daily activities.
-This procedure can alleviate vision impairment caused by eyelid limpness by removing excess skin and tightening the eyelid muscles.
-Functional eyelid surgery not only corrects the field of vision but also provides therapeutic correction for problems like ptosis and heavy eyelid tissue, which can obstruct vision and make daily tasks difficult.
+This procedure can alleviate vision impairment by removing excess skin and tightening the eyelid muscles.
+Functional eyelid surgery not only corrects the field of vision but also provides therapeutic correction for problems such as ptosis and excessive eyelid tissue, which can obstruct vision and make daily tasks difficult.
 The MBS item number for this operation is 45617.

 The Blepharoplasty Procedure

 Dr. Beldholm performs upper blepharoplasty at Maitland Private Hospital, located in the Hunter Valley near Newcastle.
 This procedure is typically done under a light general anaesthetic to ensure patient comfort.
-Upper blepharoplasty is usually done as a day procedure (outpatient surgery) designed to augment the aesthetic and functional appearance of the eyelids.
+Upper blepharoplasty is typically performed as a day procedure (outpatient surgery) designed to elevate the aesthetic and functional appearance of the eyelids.

-The procedure usually takes between 45 minutes to two hours and does not affect vision or eye function.
-Using modern techniques, only genuine excess skin and fat are removed to achieve the most natural results.
+The procedure usually takes between 45 minutes and two hours.
+Using modern techniques, only genuine excess skin and fat are removed.
 During the surgery, the surgeon marks the natural creases of the eyelid, makes precise incisions, and carefully removes the excess tissue.

 Proper preparation is crucial for a successful blepharoplasty.
 Here are some important steps to follow: